A Collection of Tarot Decks - Tarot Prior to the Golden Dawn: Classic and Early Esoteric Decks

 There are a number of different Marseilles type designs, though compared with the variations in 20th century decks, the variations in these are far smaller.

-Marseilles Page of Cups deck cover
+Marseilles Page of Cups deck cover Convos deck cover

 Ancient Italian Knave of Cups deck cover

 Oswald Wirth.
 Oswald Wirth.
 1889.
 This deck is recommended by Papus in the Tarot of the Bohemians.
 Wirth illustrated the 22 Trumps with the help of Stanislas de Guaita.
 Wirth did not create any versions of the Minor Arcana.
 I show the page of cups thumbnail here, because I show the page of cups for all the decks on these pages.
 This particular page of cups illustration is done by the illustrator Stuart Kaplan hired when producing his 78-card version of the Wirth deck.
-The US Games version not the only version that has been produced.
-Search tarotgarden.com for additional versions.

-Oswald Wirth Page of Cups deck cover
+Oswald Wirth Page of Cups US Games deck cover Lo Scarabeo deck cover

 Mathers' 1888 Booklet using Eliphas Levi correspondences